-Codes Courses Synopsis EEE105/3 Circuit Theory I This course is teaching the fundamental of electric circuit and its analysis for DC and AC systems which comprises of topics such as Circuit Variables and Elements, Resistive Circuits, Techniques of Circuit Analysis, Inductance and Capacitance, First-Order Response of RL and RC Circuits, Sinusoidal Steady- State Analysis, AC Power Analysis and Three Phase Circuit.
+Codes Courses Synopsis EEE105/3 Circuit Theory I This course is teaching the fundamental of electric circuit and its analysis for DC and AC systems which comprises of topics such as Circuit Variables and Elements, Resistive Circuits, Techniques of Circuit Analysis, Inductance and Capacitance, First-Order Response of RL and RC Circuits, Sinusoidal Steady-State Analysis, AC Power Analysis and Three Phase Circuit.
 EEE123/3 Computer Programming for Engineers This course is fundamental not only to computer related subjects but also to other subjects that require complex calculations and computer simulations.
 It exposes students to the organization of personal computer, step-by-step procedures, programming terminologies and program commands that are required in solving engineering problems based on computer program using C++ programming language.
 EEE125/3 Basic Circuit Laboratory This course comprises of 15 experiments that will be conducted by the students.
 The experiments are on multimeter applications, the measurement of voltage, current and resistance in a dc circuit, oscilloscope and function generator, transformer, capacitor, inductor and power measurement in ac circuits, superposition, Thevenin and Norton theorems, diode in series and parallel configuration, to analyze and study the characteristic of BJT.
 EEE130/3 Digital Electronic I This course covers digital electronic systems, major logic devices and combination and sequential logic circuits.
 EEE133/3 Electronic Devices & Circuit This course provides knowledge on semiconductor material and PN junction, diode and its application, operation and biasing techniques for Bipolar Junction Transistor (BJT) and Field Effect Transistor (FET).
 EEM101/3 Principles of Mechanics of Materials This course reviews the topics on atomic structures, material characteristic, plastic and elastic behavior and phase diagram.
 The concept of shear and moment diagram and their relationship with stress and deflection.
 EEM102/2 Mechatronic Engineering Practice This course is divided to two major components: Electrical/Electronic and Mechanical components.
 The components are on the skill and technique on how to use PSpice and ORCAD software in simulation and design the electrical and electronic circuitry, fabrication technique for Printed Circuit Board (PCB), basic electrical wiring and mechanical engineering practice skill such as welding, measurement, lathe and milling.
 EMD111/2 Engineering Drawing & Computer Aided Design This course prepares the student with a better understanding on the fundamental concept and standard of engineering drawings, and also to develop the skill in producing technical sketching and drawing.
 The scope covers the standards and principal techniques to produce technical drawing on paper using drawing instruments.
 The techniques involve such as geometric construction, freehand sketching, orthographic projection, sectional views, machine and working drawings.
-It is also implements the computer aided design (CAD) applications to prepare engineering drawing from three dimensional parts and assemblies.
-EMM101/3 Engineering Mechanics This course is an introduction to the mechanics of rigid bodies.
-It is divided into two areas: Statics and Dynamics.
-In Statics, the student will learn the fundamental concepts and principles of rigid bodies in static equilibrium.
-In Dynamics, the student will learn the fundamental concepts and principles of the accelerated motion of a body (a particle).
-Consideration is given on the fundamental of mechanics and structure analysis, including concepts of free body diagram as well as force, moment, couples, kinematic of motion, momentum, impulse, conservation of energy and equilibrium analyses in two and three dimensions.
+It is also implementing the computer aided design (CAD) applications to prepare engineering drawing from three dimensional parts and assemblies.
+EMM102/3 Static This course is an introductory to engineering mechanics where the Laws of Mechanics are applied to calculate and predict forces and motions of machines and structures.
+The course is the key prerequisite to sequences of courses dealing with mechanics of machines, stress analysis and design of mechanical systems.
+The students will learn the concept and notation of forces and moments, free body diagram, equilibrium of a particle, force system resultant, equilibrium of rigid body, structural analysis, dry friction, centre of gravity, centroid, second moment of area and mechanical properties of materials.
 EUM113/3 Engineering Calculus This course reviews the topics on calculus of one and multivariable.
 It also covers the solutions of first and second order ordinary differential equation analytically and numerically.
 EUM114/3 Advanced Engineering Calculus This course covers the topics on linear algebra, Fourier series, partial differential equations, and vector calculus.
 Numerical techniques for solving systems of linear equations and partial differential equations are also given.